-Enlisting certified coders and / or accredited billers has been known to be protective your practice and your physicians’, because they are protecting their reputation as well.
+Enlisting certified coders and/or accredited billers has been known to be protective of your practice and your physicians’ because they are protecting their reputation as well.
 It’s something to think about as you look at the current auditing climate, or if you are considering an external audit of documentation as well.

 Physicians from smaller practices may think that they won’t get audited but that might not be the case.